Theepak90/kol-tracker-pro/RENDER_DEPLOYMENT.md

 ### **Why This Fixes the Issue:**

-🎯 **Root Directory = backend**: Tells Render to use the backend folder as the service root 📦 **Backend package.json**: Contains all necessary dependencies including bcrypt 🔧 **Direct start command**: Runs `node simple-server.js` directly from backend directory
+🎯 **Explicit Directory Navigation**: Using `cd backend` ensures commands run from the correct directory 📦 **Backend package.json**: Build command installs from backend/package.json which contains bcrypt 🔧 **Consistent Environment**: Both build and start commands run from the same backend directory

 ## 🔄 **Alternative: Using render.yaml (Updated)**